Open-world Story Generation with Structured Knowledge Enhancement: A Comprehensive Survey: Terminology Definition

 \subsection{Generative Language Model}

 Story generation models commonly capture and mimic word dependencies of input text to generate story continuances.
 A language model is the probability distribution over sequences of words, guiding how generative models predict and produce new sequences \cite{Mnih_languagemodel}.
-Given a sequence $X=\{x_1, x_2, ..., x_n\}$ as input story context, generative models aim to maximize the likelihood of generating the target sequence $Y=\{y_1, y_2, ..., y_m\}$.
-Story generation generally applies the autoregressive language model for left-to-right generation flow.
-The learning objective $\mathcal{L}_S$ of the autoregressive language model is calculated as the negative likelihood of cumulative probability of words in $Y$:
+Given an input sequence $X=\{x_1, x_2, ..., x_n\}$, generative models aim to maximize the likelihood of generating the target sequence $Y=\{y_1, y_2, ..., y_m\}$.
+Here, each $x_i$ and $y_i$ is a word token.
+Story generation generally applies an autoregressive language model for left-to-right generation flow, of which the learning objective $\mathcal{L}_S$ is calculated as the negative likelihood of cumulative probability of words in $Y$:

-where $y_{<t}$ denotes the words before the $t$-th step, and $\boldsymbol{\theta}$ is the trainable parameters of generative models.
-Some well-known Transformer-based, autoregressive PLMs are GPT \cite{GPT}, MASS \cite{MASS}, GPT-2 \cite{GPT-2}, T5 \cite{T5}, BART \cite{Bart}, and GPT-3 \cite{GPT-3}.
-They are all out-of-the-box resources.
-Besides, the recent non-autoregressive language model \cite{gu2018nonautoregressive} can generate word sequences in parallel without modeling sequential dependencies \cite{yang2021pos}.
-It has been applied to neural machine translation and significantly speeds up the generation process \cite{xiao2022survey}.
-However, the quality of the generated text is less satisfactory compared to the autoregressive language model.
+where $y_{<t}$ denotes the words before the $t$-th step, $\boldsymbol{\theta}$ are the trainable parameters, and $m$ is the target sequence length.

+Over the years, many Transformer-based autoregressive PLMs have been released, e.g., BART (Bidirectional and Auto-Regressive Transformers) \cite{Bart}, COMET (Commonsense Transformers) \cite{COMET}, and the GPT (Generative Pre-trained Transformer) series \cite{GPT-3,ouyang2022training}; and these can be readily used as building blocks for different generation tasks.
+Moreover, recent non-autoregressive language models~\cite{gu2018nonautoregressive} can generate word sequences in parallel without modeling sequential dependencies \cite{yang2021pos}.
+Such models has been applied to neural machine translation and significantly speed up the generation process \cite{xiao2022survey}.
+However, the quality of their generated text is less satisfactory compared to autoregressive language models.